 What is Light Rail Transit (LRT)?

-Light Rail Transit (LRT) is a transportation system based on electrically powered light rail vehicles (LRV) that operated on a track in a segregated, right of way.
+Light Rail Transit (LRT) is a transportation system based on electrically powered light rail vehicles (LRV) that operates on a track in a segregated, right of way.
 Multiple LRVs, or cars, can be coupled together to form a train.
 They are designed to deliver rapid, reliable and safe transportation services.

 With higher capacity than other transit systems, LRT will carry passengers in reserved transit lanes separated from regular traffic.
 Vehicles will be low floor with multiple entrances that are accessible to customers with all levels of mobility.

+How many other cities have LRT?
 More than 150 cities around the world have LRT.
 In Canada, LRT is either operational, planned or in construction in the following Canadian cities: Edmonton, Vancouver, Ottawa, Calgary, Waterloo, Brampton, Mississauga and Toronto.

 - Date modified: